dskoglund/Shot-Simulator/README.md

 # Shot-Simulator
-A game using advanced NBA stats from some of the best players to simulate that player's shot from multiple locations.
+An arcade style game using advanced NBA stats from some of the best players to simulate that player's shot from multiple locations.
-Users take 25 shots from 14 locations with a player of their choice.
-They attempt to climb the rankings on the leaderboard.
+Users take 25 shots from 14 possible locations with a player of their choice.
+As they shoot their score and shooting percentages are calculated live on a scoreboard.
+Sound effects add a more appealing user experience.
+They attempt to climb the rankings on the leaderboard with a high score.

 This site can be accessed locally with a terminal command "npm run serve" to localhost:4000 in the browser.